-The Othentic Stack allows AVS developers to deploy L2 smart contracts on multiple L2 networks to extend capabilities across multiple chains seamlessly.
+Othentic introduces the Multichain component, allowing distributed systems (”AVS”) to operate in any EVM environment, simultaneously.
+Developers can deploy L2 smart contracts on multiple L2 networks to extend capabilities across multiple chains seamlessly.

 Hooks contract execution operates independently on each L2.